U.S. Northeast to face snow as Midwest enters deep freeze again

 The cold front across the eastern half of the country could drop up to 2 inches (5 cm) of snow from the Dakotas to the Ohio Valley.
 The snow will increase as the cold air picks up moisture near the Atlantic coast, AccuWeather said.

 For parts of the region, the snow could be the heaviest of the winter.
-Washington could see the most snow since January 2011, when about 5 inches (12.7 cm) fell, AccuWeather said.
+Washington could see its most snow since January 2011, when about 5 inches (12.7 cm) fell, AccuWeather said.

-Baltimore officials, expecting up to ten inches of snow in central and southern Maryland, on Tuesday issued a Code Blue alert for potentially dangerous conditions, according to the Baltimore Sun newspaper.

-Philadelphia was expecting five to 10 inches of snow, with wind chills in the Poconos mountains dipping down to an icy -4 Farenheit (-20 Celsius), according to local CBS News station

 The National Weather Service said the cold air would produce snow downwind from the Great Lakes.